tpoindex/tsp/docs/misc.md

 Likewise, invoking a previously compiled proc with the Java backend makes used of Java's dynamic linking resolution.
-For C, the previously compiled function is found at runtime by querying the intepreter to find the proc's Tcl interface function.
+For C, the previously compiled function is found at runtime by querying the interpreter to find the proc's Tcl interface function.
 The Tcl interface function is invoked with a ClientData pointer; the Tcl interface function recognizes this pattern and assigns the address of the direct function into the caller's ClientData.